tingleshao/kirito/README.md

 ./stitching_detailed [input_image_names_separated_by_space] --features orb --ba reproj
 ```
 "--ba reproj" is need to make it work, and you are free to use another type of feature other than orb (you can use surf).

+## TODOs <a name="TODOs"></a>
+1. Pure-OpenCV stitching takes much longer time than Hugin.
+Figure out the approach to speed up it.